2025 MATSDA/BFSU

 Speech: Analysis and Use of English Textbooks: Dialogue Between Everyday and Scientific Concepts

-Dr. YANG Luxin is Professor of Applied Linguistics and Dean of School of English and International Studies, Beijing Foreign Studies University (BFSU), and State Council Special Allowance Expert.
+YANG Luxin is Professor of Applied Linguistics and Dean of School of English and International Studies, Beijing Foreign Studies University (BFSU), and State Council Special Allowance Expert.
 She serves as Deputy Director of the National Research Centre for Foreign Language Teaching Materials, a member of the Advisory Committee of Foreign Language Teaching in Vocational Education (China’s Ministry of Education), Secretary-General of Foreign Language Teaching Research Council, China Association of Higher Education, Vice President of Council on Teaching and Researching L2 Writing, CACSEC and Executive Member of Committee on Foreign Language Teacher Education and Development, CACSEC.
 She is also a NTP (National Training Program) Expert in English Teacher Training (Chinese Ministry of Education).
 She currently serves as the Editor-in-Chief of English Language Learning, an Editorial Board Member of Language Teaching Research, and a reviewer for renowned international journals such as TESOL Quarterly, Journal of Second Language Writing, English for Specific Purposes, System, Assessing Writing and Language, Culture, and Curriculum.

 Log in